ibm-ecosystem-engineering/envizi-integration-hub-app/docs/50-developer/05-run-in-docker/readme.md

 3. Open the url `http://##IP_ADDRESS_OF_VM##:3001/hello` in the browser to see if it is working.

-## 2. Start the UI App
+2. Starting Frontend app (React.js-based)

-Lets start the UI App in Linux VM.
+Lets start the Frontend App in Linux VM.

 1. Replace the `##IP_ADDRESS_OF_VM##` with the actual IP address of the VM where API App is running.